jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - No `sphinx`, `docs/docs/build`, or Python-for-docs assumption remains in `configure/`, `scripts/`, `tests/`, or `README.md`.
-- Phase 2 asserts the in-WAR mgmt `ui/api/index.html` and passes against the current aa-maven source.
+- Phase 2 asserts the in-WAR mgmt `ui/api/index.html` and `ui/api/api.json`, and
+  passes against the current aa-maven source.

 ##### Dependencies And Decisions

 - G11 Complete 2026-09-18 (aa-maven Sphinx retired, mdBook on Pages)
-- The `tests/phase2-compile.bash`, `README.md`, and `tests/README.md` edits
-  overlap the uncommitted M17 working tree; sequence them with M17.
+- D10 (distro toolchain; the docs build needed no system Python).
+The earlier M17 working-tree overlap is resolved: M17 landed at `a159b79`.

 ##### Implementation Plan

-Plan Status: draft
+Plan Status: accepted
-Plan Acceptance: none
-Implementation Authorization: none
+Plan Acceptance: 2026-09-20, owner directed the cleanup in session Implementation Authorization: 2026-09-20
 Superseded Plan Artifacts: none

-1. Remove the inert `-Dsphinx.skip=true` and the Python docs packages.
+1. Removed the inert `-Dsphinx.skip=true` (RULES_SRC build.mvn2/3/war) and the
+   Python docs packages (debian13.pkgs).
+Done 2026-09-20.
-2. Repoint the phase 2 docs assertion to the mgmt WAR `ui/api/index.html`.
+2. Repointed the phase 2 check to assert `ui/api/index.html` and `ui/api/api.json`
+   in the mgmt WAR and removed the `docs/docs/build` and `python3` assertions.
+   Done 2026-09-20.
-3. Remove the Sphinx step from the READMEs; run phase 1 and 2.
+3. Removed the Sphinx step from README.md and tests/README.md.
+Done 2026-09-20.

 ##### Test Plan